 - Traditional food (purée)

-- Allows babies to explore taste, texture, color and smell
+- Allows babies to explore taste, texture, color and smell of food,

-- Encourages independence and confidence
+- Encourages independence and confidence,

-- Helps to develop their hand-eye coordination and chewing skills
+- Helps to develop their hand-eye coordination and chewing skills,

 - Makes picky eating and mealtime battles less likely.